 - 1 (15 ounce) can of black beans, rinsed and drained

 - 3 tablespoons Nature's Eats coconut oil, melted, or olive oil

 - 1 tsp pure vanilla extract

 - ¼ cup Nature's Eats Dried Cherries (½ for mixture and other ½ for topping)

 - ½ cup chocolate chips (½ for mixture and ½ for topping)

 - Optional toppings: Nature's Eats Walnuts, Nature's Eats Pecans or other favorite nut

-If the batter is too thick, add a tbsp or two of water and pulse again.
+- If the batter is too thick, add a tablespoon or two of water and pulse again.
 Consistency should neither be runny or thick as chocolate frosting.
 Aim for somewhere slightly less thick than a frosting.